 This all seems oddly at variance with the Apostle Paul’s exhortation to address one another with psalms, hymns and spiritual songs, singing and making melody in your hearts to the Lord [Ephesians 5:19].
 A very musical response indeed!
 The context is primarily the believer’s personal devotional life.
 But not exclusively: “addressing one another” can only mean a context of corporate worship.

 We know that Jesus and the Twelve, before they went out to the Mount of Olives, sang a hymn [Mark 14:26].
 But what, and how?
 Many Biblical scholars believe it would have been one of the so-called Hallel series in the Book of Psalms, consisting of Psalms 113 – 118.
 It was common practice among the Jews to chant these holy songs at the Passover table.
 Did they sing it responsively, their ‘Rabbi’ leading and the disciples responding?
-We shall never know for sure, but in my next post, the early testimony of a Roman official gives us a few clues.
+We shall never know for sure.

 In the introduction to his Exposition of the Psalms of David, the medieval theologian Thomas Aquinas wrote this about hymn singing: A hymn is the praise of God with song; a song is the exultation of the mind dwelling on eternal things, bursting forth in the voice.

 It would seem that, for the first Christian centuries, believers sang their hymns without stopping to analyse the process.
 One of the first who did was John Chrysostom (347-407).
 In his ‘Exposition on Psalm 41’, he points out that music is an integral part of the human condition: To such an extent, indeed, is our nature delighted by chants and songs that even infants at the breast, if they be weeping or afflicted, are by reason of it lulled to sleep.